wolff23e/cs326-final-bet/ideas.md

-Group BET
+# Group BET

+### Project name

-"Five College FOMO"
+Five College FOMO

-Team Overview
+### Team Overview

-Emma Wolff @wolff23e
+- Emma Wolff @wolff23e
-Sathvik Birudavolu @BSathvik
+- Sathvik Birudavolu @BSathvik
-Ralluri @ralluri-sudo
+- Ralluri @ralluri-sudo

-Innovative Idea
+### Innovative Idea
- which provides a brief paragraph or two describing your application and how it relates to other existing applications.
-If your application does not relate to an existing application then mention that.

  We aim to create a website to instill community and access to opportunity across the five college consortium.
 We believe many students attending Amherst, Mount Holyoke, Smith, and Umass Amherst are not able to fully benefit from the vast five college network of clubs, events, guest lectures, and so forth due to lack of centralized information.

-Though the Five Colleges does have a website, the utility is lacking as instead of listing all orgs based off interests it simply redirects you to each individual colleges listings... something you could have done with Google faster.
+Although the Five Colleges does have a website, the utility is lacking.
+For example, instead of listing all orgs based off interests it simply redirects you to each individual colleges listing and so Googling seems to be a faster way to get to these links.

-Solution?
-"Five College FOMO"
+Solution? **Five College FOMO**.
 We will have information at your fingertips based on your interest - whether that is looking for athletic clubs in the area, CS groups to attend hacks with, or religious celebrations of your denomination upcoming calendar.

-{Important Components
+### Important Components
-which provides a brief paragraph or two explaining the functions provided by some of the components of your final projects.

-Account holders with valid 5 college emails can add events to our calendar, or send us information to add to our listings if they're running a non-college affiliated org or group!}
+- Ability for people to post and edit events.
+Which includes imagines, text, location (Google Maps API), signups (Email, Facebook).
+- Feature these events on a public news board.
+- Add comments for events (maybe through Facebook API).
+- Only letting people with five college emails (umass.edu, hcc.edu etc) create accounts to post events.
+Otherwise no need to login to view events.